muratk5n/thirdwave/en/README.md

 ---

-UK - any other scandal cld be deflected from elites-vs-people angle, that oppo is ganging up on PM, but partying whlie others in lockdown paints PM as elite.
+UK - any other scandal cld be deflected from elites-vs-people angle, that oppo is ganging up on PM, but partying while others in lockdown paints PM as elite.

 ---